Vape pen lung injury: Here’s what you need to knowDavid DownsJanuary 10, 2020

 - Anyone who has vaped a black market cart in recent days or weeks and subsequently developed shortness of breath, dizziness, nausea, weakness, and tiredness should see a physician.
 Bring the cart.

 What are the latest numbers?

 - This man-made mass poisoning event is akin to bathtub gin under alcohol prohibition.
+Prohibition states have ten times more VAPI per capita than legalization states.
 It is generally a creature of unlicensed markets where consumers have no legal alternative.
 It’s akin to recent Spice/K2 poisonings, as well as unregulated CBD market poisonings.
-The first reports came out of the prohibition state of Wisconsin, which has 52 cases, and Kings County, CA, which has banned legal access to tested cannabis, alongside 60% of local cities and counties.
-California has 149 cases and three suspected deaths (in L.A., Tulare, and Kings County).
-Illinois has 166 sick and one death.
-New York reports 156 cases and a death.
-Texas has 165 confirmed cases.
-Kansas reports two suspected deaths.
-Minnesota has 97 cases.
-Missouri reported one related death Sept.
-19, and 22 possible cases.
-Florida reported 78 illnesses and a death Oct.
-25. Georgia reported a death Sept.
-25. On Sept.
-30, Nebraska reported a May death that appears to fit the CDC’s criteria.
-New Jersey and Virginia reported a death Oct.
-1. Alabama reported a death Oct.
-2. Delaware reported a death Oct.
-3. Officials also reported deaths in Massachusetts, and New York.
+The first reports came out of the prohibition state of Wisconsin, which has 103 hospitalized, and Kings County, CA, which has banned legal access to tested cannabis, alongside 60% of local cities and counties.
+California has 178 hospitalizations and four suspected deaths.
+Illinois has 214 hospitalized and five dead.
+New York reports 150 hospitalized and two deaths.
+Texas has 236 confirmed cases and three dead.
+Minnesota has 141 cases and three dead.
+Florida reports 110 hospitalized and a death.

 Why is this happening now?